Abdelrahmanthecoder/Pyrom-language/README.md

 # Pyrom-language
-A computer language built on top of python!
+A computer language built on top of Typescript!